Sprytile/SprytileDocs/docs/quick-start.md

 ![Stretch Options](img/stretch-options.png)

 With the stretch options on, repeat painting the faces as with the previous step.
-Now the faces will be UV mapped with the selected tile stretched out over it, looking more like the metallic pipe of the selected tile.
+Now the faces will be UV mapped with the selected tile stretched out over each face, looking more like the metallic pipe of the selected tile.

 ![Pipe Cylinder](img/pipe-cylinder.png)

 ## Conclusion ##

 This tutorial gives an overview of Sprytile's basic functions, hopefully enough to help you to build cool things with it.
-A video version of this tutorial will be coming soon.

-For a more in-depth view of Sprytile's functonality, see the individual topic pages.
+For more advanced uses of Sprytile, check the [Advanced Features](advanced-features) tutorial page.

 If you have any questions, feel free to contact me on [twitter](https://twitter.com/chemikhazi) or via the [itch.io discussion boards](https://chemikhazi.itch.io/sprytile/community).